 Dual-Joining.
-Table 8-8 exemplifies dual-joining Arabic characters and illustrates the forms taken by the letter skeletons and their diacritical marks in context.
+Table 9-8 exemplifies dual-joining Arabic characters and illustrates the forms taken by the letter skeletons and their ijam marks in context.
 Dual-joining characters have four distinct forms, for isolated, final, medial, and initial contexts, respectively.
 The name for each joining group is based on the name of a representative letter that is used to illustrate the shaping behavior.
 All other Arabic characters are merely variations on these basic shapes, with diacritics added, removed, moved, or replaced.
-For instance, the BEH joining group applies not only to U+0628 ARABIC LETTER BEH, which has a single dot below the skeleton, but also to U+062A ARABIC LETTER TEH, which has two dots above the skeleton, and to U+062B ARABIC LETTER THEH, which has three dots above the skeleton, as well as to the Persian and Urdu letter U+067E ARABIC LETTER PEH, which has three dots below the skeleton.
+For instance, the Beh joining group applies not only to U+0628 ARABIC LETTER BEH, which has a single dot below the skeleton, but also to U+062A ARABIC LETTER THEH, which has two dots above the skeleton, and to U+062B ARABIC LETTER THEH, which has three dots above the skeleton, and Urdu letter U+067E ARABIC LETTER PEH, which has three dots below the skeleton.
 The joining groups in the table are organized by shape and not by standard Arabic alphabetical order.
-Note that characters in some joining groups have dots in some contextual forms, but not others.
+Note that characters in some joining groups have dots in some contextual forms, but not others, or their dots may move to a different position.
 These joining groups include NYA, FARSI YEH, and BURUSHASKI YEH BARREE.